AkashKumarSingh11032001/Project-Euler/README.md

 Q7 : Literally!
 No will tell you the simplest way to handle this question.
 Please have a Look

 Q8 : In this question , I used simple list comprehension method and slicing, every this is mention in my code, See it's a simple question with tricky explanation.

+Q9 : Don't frighten from name itself (Ah! i got frighten too), You just need to find the three number whiich satisfy pythagoreanous theorym overall question imply that if a ,b ,c satisfy this a^2 +b^2 = c^2 then just add a+b+c.